 Much of the horror that occurs in the first Siren is the result of a village of people eating one alive out of desperation.

-And then there's the Skullgirl, the result of an evil artifact known as the Skull Heart transforming women who use it to make ill-considered wishes.
+Skullgirls has the Skullgirl itself, the result of an evil artifact known as the Skull Heart transforming women who use it to make ill-considered wishes.
 Marie, the current one, looks like an ordinary girl until she's greatly threatened - at which point she turns into a hideous creature made of assorted bones.

 Chaos, from the Sonic Adventure.
 However, it is usually benevolent, but was driven to evil by Pachacamac's Moral Event Horizon.
 It turns good again at the end of the game.